kouros17/Adwaita-Maia-Dark/README.md

-# Dark-Adwaita-Maia
+# Adwaita-Maia-Dark
 Dark variant of Adwaita-Maia theme

 --------------------------------------------------------------------------------------------

 Installation

-Click the "Clone or download" button, choose "download ZIP",  extract the "Dark-Adwaita-Maia-master.zip" folder, copy the extracted folder to  /usr/share/themes/ (with root privileges) and change the GTK+ theme and Shell theme to Dark-Adwaita-Maia from Gnome Tweak Tool.
+Click the "Clone or download" button, choose "download ZIP",  extract the "Dark-Adwaita-Maia-master.zip" folder, copy the extracted folder to  /usr/share/themes/ (with root privileges) and change the GTK+ theme and Shell theme to Adwaita-Maia-Dark from Gnome Tweak Tool.

 ---------------------------------------------------------------------------------------------